amandaguglieri/hackinglife/docs/hackingapis/other-labs.md

 + Burp: send the request to Intruder.
 Use Pitchfork attack with two payloads (Simplelist).
 One will be users.txt and second payload, pass.txt.
 Careful, remove the url encoding when setting up the payloads.
 + Burp: sort by Code (or length).
 You will get credentials for three users.
 + Postman: Login with the credentials of every user and save the file as an example just in case that you need to go back to this.
 + Postman: Once you are login into the app, a new enviromental variable has been saved in vAPI_ENV: api2_auth.
-With this authentication now we can sesend the request Get Details.
+With this authentication now we can resend the request Get Details.
 Flag will be in the response.

 #### Writeup: API3